Do tomato plants need to be pruned?

 What Does it Mean to Prune Tomatoes?

-When your tomato plants are growing, you will have a main stem growing up and lateral stems growing to the side.
+When your tomato plants are growing, they have one main stem (sometimes two) growing up and lateral stems growing to the side.
 In the junction between these you’ll find a shoot often called a “sucker.”
 A sucker begins very small.
 But if left alone it grows into its own main stem that produces lateral stems and more suckers.

 Which Tomatoes Do Not Need Pruning?

 When we talk about pruning, we are talking about indeterminate tomatoes.
 Indeterminate tomatoes keep growing all season unless they are killed by frost or disease.
-Determinate tomato plants produce all of their fruit in a big burst and then stop.
+Determinate tomato plants — like Roma tomatoes — produce all of their fruit in a big burst and then stop.

 Potential Benefits of Pruning Tomatoes